adoalvarez/ado-referral-builder/README.md

 I used express for backend and just a json file for storing data since setting up its own DB would be overkill. \
 I haven't added other functionalities in the app such as add avatar and validations.

+## Time consumed building the app

+It takes 3 days to build.
+4-5 hrs a day to finish the project. \

+1st day - I worked with the frontend part of the project 2nd day - I worked with the backend part
+3rd day - I integrate the backend into frontend.